-- 1. First draw an outline with a pencil around the strike plate for location reference purposes. - 2.
-Drill out the aluminum rivet (if present) using a 3/16" drill bit. - Loosen screws holding strike but DO NOT remove.
+- 1. First, draw an outline with a pencil around the strike plate for location reference purposes. - 2.
+Drill out the aluminum rivet (if present) using a 3/16" drill bit. - 3.
+Loosen screws holding the strike but DO NOT remove.
 The screws should be loosened just enough to adjust the strike.
-Adjust strike to the proper location and tighten screws.
+Adjust the strike to the proper location and tighten screws.
 It won't need much of an adjustment.
-Moving the strike in or out 1/16" to 1/4" will most likely be enough. - 4.
-After screws have been tightened, check door for proper seal. - 5.
+Moving the strike in or out 1/16" to 1/4" will most likely be enough. - most likely be enough. - 4.
+After screws have been tightened, check the door for a proper seal. - 5.
 Once a good seal is achieved, drill a 3/16" hole through the door strike plate opposite the original rivet location and into the door frame mullion.
 Then install a new 3/16" aluminum rivet.